brendan-mccaffrey/hyperliquid-python-sdk/README.md

 1. Download `Poetry`: https://python-poetry.org/.
 Note that in the install script you might have to set `symlinks=True` in `venv.EnvBuilder`.

-2. Point poetry to correct version of python.
+2. _Not sure if this is necessary anymore:_ Point poetry to correct version of python.
 For development we require python 3.10 exactly.
 Some dependencies have issues on 3.11, while older versions don't have correct typing support.
    `brew install python@3.10 && poetry env use /opt/homebrew/Cellar/python@3.10/3.10.10_1/bin/python3.10`
-   **Note** I updated some packages and using python 3.12.6 so...

 3. Install dependencies: